Oct. 2, 2024

 Jeff Umbro: Wow.
 Oh, you're going to be just fine.

-Alex Goldman: I do have to add a caveat to that, which is that a lot of them are like, you know, legitimate problems, but wouldn't fit the show.
+Alex Goldman: I do have to add a caveat to that, which is that a lot of them are, you know, legitimate problems, but wouldn't fit the show.
 And so now that I think a couple episodes are out, I think we're going to get things that are much more suited to the show.

-Like it should have been about beefs instead of being about problems.
+It should have been about beefs instead of being about problems.
 But I do think that that's still like a totally viable avenue.

-Jeff Umbro: That's kind of like heavyweight in in a lot of ways.
+Jeff Umbro: That's kind of like Heavyweight in in a lot of ways.

 So I'm going to give it a shot.
 We'll see.

 Alex Goldman: I'm still figuring that out.
-I have to say that like, we did this episode about measurement.
+I have to say that we did this episode about measurement.

-Like, I don't, I didn't have the vision for that one.
+I didn't have the vision for that one.

 Jeff Umbro: I'm really enjoying it.
 I know it's only two episodes and I know that they're pilots, but I'm, I'm digging it so far.